-If your visas are approved, you have 6 months to travel to the USA.
-The validity of the visa is specified in the immigration visa.
+If your it is approved, you have 6 months to travel to the USA.
+The validity is specified in the immigration visa.
 As a rule, it takes half a year from the moment of passage of the medical examination.
 In some cases, this period may be less if you have been assigned additional medical procedures.

 Houston Fiance Lawyer (K-1)

 The non-immigrant visa for the bride/groom K-1 is intended for foreign citizens planning to marry a US citizen.
 The K1 entitles the fiance to enter the United States and marry his/her petitioner, a citizen, within 90 days of entry.